patrick-barth/PARANOID/docs/source/OUTPUT.rst

 --------------------

 Directory containing unmodified cross-link sites with all background noise retained.
 Cross-link sites are provided in three different formats, which are separated in one directory each; ``WIG``, ``BIGWIG`` and ``BEDGRAPH``.
 Each format contains identical data.
-This step is included in the :ref:`basic analysis <basic-analysis>`.
+These files are included in the :ref:`basic analysis <basic-analysis>`.

 WIG (Wiggle)
 ^^^^^^^^^^^^